 The proportions of a diamond determine how the light performs.
 The proportions, combined with the polish of a diamond’s surface, affect the overall appeal and beauty of a diamond.

-The value of the diamond is affected by the rarity of one, or more than one, of the Four Cs.
+If you’re wondering how to value a diamond, it’s important to have in mind that the stone’s worth is affected by the rarity of one, or more than one, of the Four Cs.
 Given the rarity of the larger carat diamonds, they are often priced more per carat as compared to the smaller ones.
 Similarly, a colorless diamond, far more rare than the yellow or gray tinged diamond, carries a significantly steeper price.

 It’s Not Just About Size!